Discounts and promotions are something every e-commerce business owner should think about carefully.

 If they offered blanket wide free delivery then technically you could order one singular chocolate bar and insist on it being delivered for free.

 Holiday promotional discounts

-Some events naturally encourage you to provide promotions or discounts (and in fact, during these times customers expect discounts – more on that later) and some allow you to get really creative with your promotion strategy.
+Some events naturally encourage you to provide promotions or discounts (and, during these times customers expect discounts – more on that later) and some allow you to get creative with your promotion strategy.

 For example, Quirky, online retailer, sent out an email to their customers to let them know there would be up to 50% off, as well as free U.S shipping on orders over $30.

 The benefit of letting customers know about this deal via email is that you catch their attention much quicker.